Macrometacorp/docs/docs/search/example/patterns.md

 You can search for strings or tokens that start with one or more substrings with the _prefix_ feature of Macrometa GDN.

-In the following example, we want to find all hotels starting with the word `The `.
+This example searches for all hotels starting with the word `The `:

 ```sql
 FOR review IN sample1_view1